jdmonin/JSettlers2/doc/Database.md

 ### Completing the upgrade:
 - The upgrade is technically complete once you've seen this output:
   `DB schema upgrade was successful.
 Exiting now.`
+- If you see this output:
+  `some upgrade tasks will complete in the background during normal server operation.`
+  There are some table conversions or other tasks remaining, which the JSettlers server will automatically take care of in small batches while it's running as usual
 - Make a new DB backup or export its contents
 - The upgrade_schema command-line flag is not used during day-to-day operation of the server
 - Note: The schema version and upgrade history is kept in the db_version table